 There is a whole lot going on at GE.
 As a current shareholder, the news from the mainstream media coupled with the perpetually falling stock price is downright depressing.
 John Flannery, GE’s recently appointed CEO, announced a restructuring and turnaround plan yesterday.
 Here are a few examples of what’s been happening over the past several months:

 - Recent management changes in the CEO and CFO positions (hopefully this is a positive event)

 - Insinuations from the new CEO that the business is in worse shape than he thought (probably true, but sounds like corporate posturing setting up a successful turnaround for the new guy)

 - Suggestions from others who follow the company about “fuzzy” accounting and reporting of financial results (hopefully the new CFO will clean that up)

-- Announcement that the dividend will be cut in half (not the type of news a dividend stock investor wants to hear)
+- The announcement that the dividend will be cut in half (not the type of news a dividend stock investor wants to hear)

 - Decreasing earnings per share projections for 2017 and 2018